Your company is already operating in Germany and you would now like to export worldwide?

 Source: fDi Markets 2024

 In the same year, the Japanese Daikin Europe Group made a significant expansion investment in Baden-Württemberg, creating 500 jobs in the area of ventilation, heating, air conditioning, and commercial refrigeration equipment manufacturing.
 This was followed the next year by a further investment that will create 200 new jobs in sales, marketing and support.
-The company Biovis Diagnostik MVZ from Australia plans to create 220 new jobs with research and development in the biotechnology sector in Hesse.
+Australian company Biovis Diagnostik MVZ plans to create 220 new jobs with research and development in the biotechnology sector in Hesse.

 The establishment of the Taiwan Semiconductor Manufacturing Company in Dresden is a good example of a major project currently attracting further investment from supplier companies from Asian countries.
 Supported by the EU Chips Act and together with Bosch, Infineon and NXP, an ecosystem for the European semiconductor industry is being created to produce chips for the automotive and industrial sector in this region.